-Water quality is a subject that’s been big news lately.
+Water quality is a subject that's been big news lately.
 Residents of Flint, Michigan are suffering from toxic levels of lead in their water due to incompetent governance.
 Unfortunately, water quality issues are not a recent development.
-Industrial dumping, pesticide runoff, leaky storage tanks, and government mandates have created big problems.
+Industrial dumping, pesticide runoff, leaky storage tanks, and government mandates have created big concerns.
 Let’s take a look at some of the nastiest water contaminants that may be pouring out of your faucet.

 Adding fluoride to drinking water is a process that began back in the 1940’s to help reduce tooth decay.
 It sounds like a noble cause but fluoride is a neurotoxin and an endocrine disruptor.
 It can harm the thyroid gland and calcify the pineal gland.
 It's so toxic that several countries have banned water fluoridation.
 Even some U.S. cities have caught on and started rejecting the process of fluoridation.

 Chlorine has disinfectant properties that make it useful for cleaning products and swimming pools.
 It’s even used to sanitize sewage and industrial waste.
 Chlorine is added to drinking water as a purification technique, despite not being completely safe.